Share This Post

 How to Get an Italian Consulate Appointment

 Getting an appointment at the Italian Consulate can be a time-consuming process, but this necessity to applying for dual Italian citizenship has just become easier with the full implementation of an online booking system.
-If you’re an American citizen who has determined you’re eligible for Italian citizenship via jure sanguinis—meaning you have an Italian parent, grandparent, or great-grandparent and meet other requirements for jure sanguinis—your next steps are:
+If you’re an American citizen who has determined you’re eligible for Italian citizenship by marriage or by blood (jure sanguinis)—meaning you have an Italian parent, grandparent, or great-grandparent and meet other requirements for jure sanguinis—your next steps are:

 - Gathering your ancestor’s information—full name, date of birth, and town of birth.

-- Obtaining the appropriate supporting documentation—including Italian vital records, your ancestor’s Certificate of Naturalization, and others.
+- Obtaining the appropriate supporting documentation—including Italian vital records, your ancestor’s Certificate of Naturalization, marriage certificates, and others.

-Consulates are branches of an embassy—think of them as “junior” embassies.
+Consulates are branches of an embassy and can be thought of as “junior” embassies.
 An embassy represents one country inside another country, in this case the Italian Embassy and Consulates represent the Italian government inside the United States.

-Since there’s only one Italian embassy in the U.S. in Washington D.C., and the U.S. is so large, it’s necessary to have consulate offices scattered regionally throughout the country.
+Since there’s only one Italian embassy in the U.S., located in Washington D.C., and the U.S. is so large, it is necessary to have consulate offices scattered regionally throughout the country.
 Currently, there are nine Italian consulates in the United States in the following cities:

 - Boston—serving the states of Massachusetts, Maine, Vermont, New Hampshire, and Rhode Island